jeff-spokeo/javascript/react/README.md

 **Philosophy**

 There are always several ways solve common problems, some better than others depending on the situation.
-Developers also have different preferences and sometimes conflicting opinions.
 These guidelines aim to provide a common toolset for developers to use when developing React apps here as Spokeo.
-By following these guidelines, we hope to produce quality code that is easy to build and maintain by all developers.

 **Goals**
 - Define reasonable conventions for naming and project structure